mBaratta96/letterboxd_stats/README.md

 ```

+## Features

+1. **Download and Analyze Letterboxd Data**:
+   - Export your Watchlist, Diary, Ratings, and Lists for offline analysis.
+2. **Search Functionality**:
+   - Search for films, actors, and directors via the TMDb API.
+3. **Metadata Management**:
+   - Update metadata such as watched status, ratings, and diary entries directly from the CLI.

 ## To-Do

 _Note: This is intended as a small project and is maintained during free time.
 Feature development and support may vary._

 -   [x] Use web-scraping to add film to diary/watchlist.
 -   [x] Use pseudo-api to update user's per-film metadata (watchlisted, watched, liked, rating)
 -   [x] Add environment variable support.
 -   [ ] Check followers' activity.
 -   [ ] Add more analytics and visualizations.

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests on the [GitHub repository](https://github.com/your-repo/letterboxd_stats).

 ## License